kale-stew/climb-log/blog/hike/winter-white-whale.md

 _First light seen along Humboldt's east ridge approach._

-About 3.5 miles in, we realize we're all working especially hard but not seeming to gain quite as much elevation as is to be expected at this point along the trail.
-It seems like we're moving straight, not up.
-Our group has begun to drift, with two leading and two holding up the rear, but out of communication distance.
-We later learned that the leading group had found some SAR tracks and unknowingly followed them off routes, but we were all determined to get up this thing so we continued to trudge even when we realized we had made a mistake.
+About 3.5 miles in, we realized we were all working especially hard but not seeming to gain quite as much elevation as is to be expected at this point along the trail.
+It seemed like we were moving straight, not up.
+Our group had begun to drift, with two leading and two holding up the rear, just barely out of audible communication distance.
+We later learned that the leading group had unintentional followed some SAR tracks off route, but we were all determined to get up this thing so we continued to trudge even after we realized we had made a mistake.

 ![moonset](https://live.staticflickr.com/65535/51732583708_ed244b2cf5_k.jpg)